smbr15/Color-blindess-gene-research/README.md

 # Color-blindess-gene-research
 This is a high-level research project of OPN1LW, OPN1MW, and OPN1SW and their relationships to color blindness.
 Project was conducted and completed in July 2023.
+Access to data sources is outlined in file-retrieval.txt.

 # Project Steps:
 1. Perform general research of each gene in UCSC Genome Browser (https://genome.ucsc.edu/cgi-bin/hgGateway).
 Includes obtaining chromosome position, gene coordinates, and count of protein-coding regions.